45 Easy Fall Decor Ideas to Make Your Home Cozy

 Pumpkin pie garland

 If you love sweets as much as we do, you’ll have a table dedicated to dessert at your Thanksgiving gathering (because desserts deserve as much love as the turkey).
 Make a cute pumpkin pie garland to hang above it, because the more pumpkin pie we have around, the better.
 Get some orange and pie crust-colored felt, some twine, white chenille, hot glue and a pair of scissors and check out Less than Perfect Life of Bliss‘s post to learn how to make it.
+Here are some more pretty pumpkin decor ideas for this fall.

 Embroidery hoop spiderweb wreath